Events Visa Sponsorship Jobs in Georgia

 Which companies sponsor visas for events professionals in Georgia?

 Georgia-based employers that have sponsored visas for events roles include Georgia World Congress Center Authority, Marriott International properties in Atlanta, Live Nation, SMG Worldwide (which manages State Farm Arena), and Hyatt hotels.
-Convention and hospitality groups operating in Atlanta's Midtown and downtown corridors tend to have more established HR infrastructure for sponsoring H-1B and other work visas than smaller independent event firms.
+Convention and hospitality groups operating in Atlanta's Midtown and downtown corridors tend to have more established HR infrastructure for sponsoring H-1B visa and other work visas than smaller independent event firms.

 Which visa types are most common for events roles in Georgia?